thinkSRS/srsgui/docs/index.rst

     :align: center
     :figclass: align-center

-From the :ref:`Example project <top-of-example-project>` directory, you can see how many lines of code you need write to get ``srsgui`` working for control and data acquisition from a couple of arbitrary instruments and data visualization for a small task.
+From the :ref:`Example project <top-of-example-project>` directory, you can see how many lines of code you need to write to get ``srsgui`` working for control and data acquisition from a couple of arbitrary instruments and data visualization for a small task.

    - 5 lines of code for CG635 to control its